 CFL Premier Division A Table

-For this season, the format is a league-cum-knockout tournament.
-14 teams will be divided into two groups and top three from each will earn a direct quarter final berth.
-The remaining eight will then play with each other and the top two would complete the last-eight teams.
+For this season, the format is a league + knockout tournament.
+14 teams will be divided into two groups and top three from each group will earn a direct quarter final berth.
+The remaining eight will then play with each other and the top two will complete the last-eight teams.
+The eight teams will enter the quarterfinals in the knockout stage.

 Mohammedan slip and get back up